PGMY/q2w3-fixed-widget/readme.txt

 There are several reasons:

-1. Widgets have no unique IDs.
-How to check.
-Place two text widgets in your sidebar.
-Then look at html source of your site.
-If these two widgets have the same IDs (widget_text) or they have no IDs at all - that's the problem.
-How to fix.
-Find `register_sidebar()` function (look first at functions.php file).
-Parameter `before_widget` should be like this: `<li id="%1$s" class="widget-container %2$s">`.
-Attention to this part: `id="%1$s"`.
-2. Javascript errors on page.
+1. Javascript errors on page.
 Commonly caused by buggy plugins.
 Check javascript console of your browser.
 If you find errors, try to locate and fix its source.
-3. No `wp_head()` and `wp_footer()` functions in template.
+2. No `wp_head()` and `wp_footer()` functions in template.
 Check header.php and footer.php files of your active theme.
+3. Conflicts with other plugins and scripts
+4. CSS incompatibility

 = Why the plugin is not working in Chrome (and other Webkit based browsers)? =

 Check your CSS files for these two instructions:
-`-webkit-backface-visibility:hidden;`
-and
+`-webkit-backface-visibility:hidden;
-`-webkit-transform: translate3d(0,0,0);`
+-webkit-transform: translate3d(0,0,0);`
-Then disable them and see the result.
+If found, disable them and see the result.

 = I have a responsive theme.
 How can I make the plugin compatible with it? =

-For responsive compatibility I found only one approach: to disable plugin when mobile device detected or when browser window width is less then specified value.
 There are several options to accomplish this task.
-The latest (and recommended!) is to enable "Screen Max Width" option.
+First, is to enable "Screen Max Width" option.
 For example you have a responsive styles: `@media screen and (max-width: 940px) {...}`.
 Set "Screen Max Width" = 940 - to disable plugin in responsive mode.
-The other options are: "Disable plugin on mobile devices" and "Disable plugin on tablet devices".
-From version 3.0 these options are depricated and will be removed in the near future.
+Second, use "Inherit widget width from the parent container" option.

 = How to prevent overlapping with the footer? =